tezos-codec-generator/tezos-data-model/README.md

 ## Known Bugs

-This section contains a list of known bugs in the runtime implementation, which are intended to be fixed expediently but not precluding other work.
+This section contains a list of known bugs in the tedium implementation, which are intended to be fixed expediently but not precluding other work.